mysql/mysql-utilities/doc/command/grep.rst

       Execute the search on each of the connections in turn and print an aggregate of the result as a grid table.

-      :param connections: Sequence of :ref:`connection specifiers` to send the query to.
+      :param connections: Sequence of :ref:`connection specifiers` to send the query to
-      :param output: Output stream where the result will be written.
+      :param output: Output stream where the result will be written
-      :param connector: Connector to use when connecting to the servers.
+      :param connector: Connector to use when connecting to the servers

 ..
 References